Tsvetana Pironkova: 2020: Return to action, US Open quarterfinal

 Pironkova announced her return to tennis in March, just before the COVID-19 pandemic.
 She returned to action at the 2020 US Open, playing her first tournament since the 2017 Wimbledon Championships using a protected ranking of No. 123 that she applied for prior to the birth of her son.
 Pironkova began her campaign with a straight-sets win over world No. 120, Ludmilla Samsonova in the first round.
 She then followed it up with wins over tenth seed Garbiñe Muguruza and 18th seed Donna Vekić in the second and third rounds, respectively.
 Playing in just her second round of 16 match in New York, Pironkova defeated Alizé Cornet in three hours.
 In the quarterfinals, she was defeated by Serena Williams, 4–6, 6–3, 6–2, despite leading by a break in the second set.
 'USOpen.org' writer Steve Pratt highlighted Pironkova's run to the quarterfinals, noting how her successful return to tour after a three-year absence "[became] the story of the women's singles draw".

 Pironkova received a wildcard for the 2020 French Open.
 In the first round, she defeated Andrea Petkovic in straight sets.
 Her opponent in the second round, Serena Williams, withdrew before the match.
 She was defeated by Barbora Krejčíková in the third round.

 Due to her stellar performance at the US Open, reaching the quarterfinals at this major for the first time in her career, Pironkova was announced as the Bulgarian Sportsperson of the Year.

 2021: Drop in the rankings

 After defeating Margarita Gasparyan in the third round of the Australian Open qualifying, she lost to eventual quarterfinalist Hsieh Su-wei.

 At Wimbledon, she entered the main draw as lucky loser, losing to Yulia Putintseva in round one in straight sets.

 At the US Open, she lost in the first round to 25th seed Daria Kasatkina and has not competed since then.

-She finished the year ranked world No. 245 in the singles rankings.
+She finished the year ranked world No. 245.